comp426-2022-fall/a99-group01/README.md

 ## $\color[RGB]{185, 66, 245} Setup$ $\color[RGB]{185, 66, 245} Instructions$
 1. Clone the repository
-2. Do `npm install minimist`, `npm install express`, `npm install path`, `npm install url`, and `npm install better-sqlite3` in the terminal once you are within the folder you cloned
+2. Do `npm install minimist`, `npm install express`, `npm install path`, `npm install url`, and `npm install better-sqlite3` in the terminal once you are within the folder you cloned.
+This is so that you install the dependencies.
 3. Type `npm start` in the terminal and hit enter
 4. On your chrome browser, navigate to the webpage localhost:2000/
 5. Do `CONTROL+C` to stop hosting it